shiyuF/shiyuF.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Ph.D.
 Candidate at Georgia Institute of Technology.
-Expected to graduate in Spring 2024.
-Actively finding full-time jobs in robotics researcher and robotics engineer.
+Expected to graduate in Spring 2024. <b>Actively finding full-time jobs in robotics researcher and robotics engineer.</b>

 profile:
   align: right